 Asking for opinion but criticizing in return

 Notice that Person1 requested for opinions from others but after receiving just two comments, Person1 states “Give me a break”.
 Do we want our child to seek for opinions and later say, “I hate your opinion.
 I will do what I like to do”?
-Definitely, no. We would like our children to ask for opinions from others, respect the opinions, and come up with whatever seems the best after hearing all the advices.
-We would like to teach our son, when you ask for advice, respect the advice providers even if you disagree with them.
+A bog NO to such an attitude.
+We would like our child to ask for opinions from others, respect the opinions, and come up with whatever seems the best after hearing all the suggestions.
+We would like to teach our son that he must respect the advice providers even if he disagrees with them.
 It is you, dear son, who is seeking advice from them.
-It is also you who will make the final decision but you have no right to disrespect people who helped you by explaining their thoughts and opinions.
-If you do not have the power and strength to respect opinions, do not ask for it.
+It is also you who will make the final decision but you have no right to disrespect people who helped you by sharing their thoughts.
+If you do not have the strength to respect opinion, do not ask for it.

 Giving a criticizing/judgmental smile

-We do not come to this world with all the knowledge and skill.
+We do not come to this world with all the knowledge and skills.
 Learning is a lifelong process.
 The basic idea is to quickly learn the art of learning so that the lifelong learning becomes easier.
-In our day-to-day life, we face new problems that demand new knowledge.
-Did you ever feel like a fool after asking a question leading to a situation when you wanted to bang your head hard on a wall?
-If yes, you are not alone.
-There is at least one more person who has felt the same way many times.
-Most of the times, this feeling of shame “Why did I ask that question?” comes to my mind when someone gives a joint-eyebrow look with a gesture that implies “you are dumber than I thought”.
-I would try to teach my child not to express this kind of gesture to anyone.
-I know a tough thing and someone else does not know this.
-I am pretty sure that someone else also has a skill that I know nothing of.
-Therefor, let us respect other people’s questions regardless how trivial the answers are.
+Time to time, we face new problems that demand new knowledge.
+Did you ever feel like a fool after asking a question that led to a situation after which you wanted to bang your head hard on a wall?
+If your answer is “yes”, then you are not alone.
+There is at least one more person who felt the same way many times.
+Most of the times, this feeling of shame, “Why did I ask that question?” comes to my mind when someone gives a joint-eyebrow look with a gesture that implies “you are dumber than I thought”.
+I would try to teach my child not to express this type of gesture to anyone.
+This attitude must be avoided — I am knowledgable and others do not know what I know.
+I am pretty sure that there is someone else out there who has a skill that I know nothing of.
+Therefor, let us respect other people’s questions regardless of how trivial the answers are.

 Reluctance in apologizing on behalf of a group

 Apologizing is not a weakness.
 It is a power.
 Of course, one will apologize if he/she is wrong.
 Sometimes we may have to apologize on behalf of others whom we do not even know.
 For example, John works in a nationwide bank.
 One day a client calls and mentions that she will close her account because the bank sent a letter, which states that her credit card APR will increase.
 After verification, John finds that the letter was sent to the client because someone from another branch did a data-entry error.
 There is no shame in apologizing on behalf of the bank.
 Actually, there is no shame in apologizing even if there is no clerical error.
 It is alright for John to say that he is sorry to know that the client is closing the account.
 Then John can explain the options to the client if she is interested.
 It is always better to be sympathetic.
-Apologizing and speaking with positive attitude solve half of the problems.
+Apologizing and speaking with a positive attitude can solve half of the problems of the world.
 We would love to see our son as a person who would be loved and respected because of his sympathetic attitude toward other people.
 Being able to apologize on behalf of a group is an act of bravery.
-This implies taking responsibility for greater wellbeing.
+This reflects responsibility and wisdom.

 Trying to impose what one thinks is the best